I’ve been on a carnivore diet for years and tried all kinds of meat during this time.

 Here’s how to skin the animal to avoid gamey and metallic flavor:

-- Cut with the blade pointing away from the meat.
+• Cut with the blade pointing away from the meat.
 This avoids hair getting all over the meat.

-- Don’t puncture any organs, or the acid can get into the meat.
+• Don’t puncture any organs, or the acid can get into the meat.

-- Don’t take too long.
+• Don’t take too long.
 You should put the meat on ice as soon as you’re done skinning.

 2. Soak and Brine Game Meat

-You can brine deer meat in a ratio of 1/4 cup of kosher salt and 1 quart of water.
 Leave the meat in the brine overnight.
 Saltwater brine is a popular choice because it sucks out the gamey flavor.
-Don’t forget to wash the meat before cooking, or you’ll have an overpowering salt taste.

 You can also soak the meat in the milk.
-This works especially for organ meat of big game animals.
+This works especially for the organ meat of big game animals.
 Leave it in the fridge overnight.

-Or, you can use a red wine soak.
+You can, alternatively, use a red wine soak.
 This is a good solution if you plan to cook deer meat in a stew.
 Boil the wine first, then cool before placing the meat in the soak.

 You can leave the wild meat in the red wine soak for several days in the fridge.

 Many hunters also like to soak game meat in vinegar.
-But, my advice is to be careful with vinegar because it often dries out the meat and makes it very tough.
+But my advice is to be careful with vinegar because it often dries out the meat and makes it very tough.

 Instead of vinegar, try soaking in buttermilk, especially if you have backstraps.